ArnoldDP/ARSE/README.md

-# ARSE

-## Welcome to Arnold's Requiem of Sensual Experiences
+# Welcome to Arnold's Requiem of Sensual Experiences

 ![Arse](https://github.com/user-attachments/assets/e9c73870-22ce-4831-8e0e-dc24e31af478)

 A simple Requiem list with blackjack and hookers

 This is a semi-lightweight and gameplay focused list designed to be engaging every step of the way.
-Everything from combat to sleeping has been overhauled and given more depth.

 ## FAQ
 <details open>